BedirT/ACM-ICPC-Preparation/README.md

   - [Lightoj](http://www.lightoj.com)
   - [ACM-Timus](http://acm.timus.ru)

-I gave these tools name because you may not be able to submit your solution or display the question for some websites.
-It would be better if you just sign up.
-Although it is not neccesary...

 ## Contribution

-We are open to any support.
 If you have anything to add, do not hesitate to offer!
-For further information you can check [Code of Conduct](CODE_OF_CONDUCT.md)
+You can check [Code of Conduct](CODE_OF_CONDUCT.md).
+You can submit a PR or an issue; I will try to personally review all.

 ## Topics

-Here are the topics we included in this curriculum.
+Here are the topics we currently include in the curriculum.

-### DS
+### Data Structures
   - Stacks
   - Queues
   - Priority queue